Opinions and studies in the electoral field

 In the framework of its work on the participation of persons belonging to national minorities in public life, the Venice Commission has adopted a document on “Electoral law and national minorities”.
-This text underlines that only few states provide for specific rules on the representation of minorities in the elected bodies.
+This text underlines that only a few States provide for specific rules on the representation of minorities in the elected bodies.

 The participation of members of national minorities in public life through elected office therefore results not so much from the application of rules specific to minorities, as from the implementation of general rules of electoral law, adjusted, if need be, to increase the chances of success of the candidates from such minorities.

 The Venice Commission however, had the opportunity to analyse specific rules on minority representation in two documents: the Report on Electoral Rules and Affirmative Action for National Minorities' Participation in decision-making process in European countries and the Report on Dual Voting for Persons belonging to National Minorities.
-The former report shows that a number of states have interesting electoral rules with affirmative action goals and that, in most of these states, such rules are introduced as isolated elements.
+The former report shows that a number of States have interesting electoral rules with affirmative action goals and that, in most of these States, such rules are introduced as isolated elements.
 In addition, electoral rules promoting affirmative action are generally of limited scope, particularly in terms of the exact number of beneficiaries determined by the Constitution or the legislation.
 Such rules appear to be particularly effective when applied in local elections.
-Despite the controversial nature of affirmative action, there are therefore a considerable number of affirmative action mechanisms in the electoral sphere that are consistent with the European electoral heritage.
-The latter report concludes that dual voting is an exceptional measure, which has to be within the framework of the Constitution, and may be admitted if it respects the principle of proportionality under its various aspects.
+Despite the controversial nature of affirmative action, there are a considerable number of affirmative action mechanisms in the electoral sphere that are consistent with the European electoral heritage.
+The latter report concluded that dual voting is an exceptional measure, which has to be within the framework of the Constitution, and may be admitted if it respects the principle of proportionality under its various aspects.
 This implies that it can only be justified if: (1) it is impossible to reach the aim pursued through other less restrictive measures which do not infringe upon equal voting rights; (2) it has a transitional character; (3) it concerns only a small minority.

 1. Elections by a list system